Table of Contents

 Disadvantages of Investment casting

-- Compared to other methods of metal casting, investment casting involves many complex steps making the process relatively expensive.
+- Compared to other methods of metal casting such as Die casting and sand casting, lost wax casting involves many complex steps making the process relatively expensive.
 But some of the steps can be automated for certain products.
 It can be more expensive than die casting or sand casting, but per-unit costs decrease with large volumes.

 - The high cost of dies to make patterns has traditionally limited investment casting to large production quantities

-- The high cost is also due to specialised equipment requirement, costly refractory material, and high labour cost
+- The high cost is also due to specialised equipment requirements, costly refractory material, and high labour cost

 - Parts are difficult to cast if they require cores, got holes smaller than 1.6 mm or deeper than 1.5 times the diameter